 SMP design will always look for sustainable opportunities in your project – that’s just good design practice.
 Often, these opportunities are competitive with the costs of following the status quo.

-Image above: LEED Silver home currently under construction.
+Image above: LEED Gold home currently under construction.
 A design-build project by SMP design & SMP construction.
 Link to Project

 Image Below: Concept for a teaching greenhouse for a early childhood education center that has sustainability at the heart of its curriculum.
 The greenhouse utilizes low-tech construction techniques to allow the community to be part of its construction.
 The use of thick walls made of straw-bale construction provides a thermal heat-sink for a project driven by passive energy.